CPJKU/onset_db/README.md

 *  `jpb_*` taken from the data set introduced by Juan Pablo Bello in:
    A tutorial on onset detection in music signals.
-   J. Bello, L. Daudet, S. Abdallah, C. Duxbury, M. Davies, and M. Sandler IEEE Transactions on Speech and Audio Processing, 13(5), 2005 Because of copyright reasons, only my annotations are included.
-The audio files and original annotations should be obtained from the author.
+   J. Bello, L. Daudet, S. Abdallah, C. Duxbury, M. Davies, and M. Sandler.
+   IEEE Transactions on Speech and Audio Processing, 13(5), 2005

 *  `ah_*` taken from the data set introduced by Andre Holzapfel in:
    Three dimensions of pitched instrument onset detection.